mindofai/mindofai.github.io/_posts/2017-6-4-Creating a Custom Control with Bindable Properties.md

        ```

  As you can see,there are several parameters being set.
-I'm going to break down each of the parameters that I've set
+I'm going to break down each of the parameters that I've set:

+**propertyName** - the name of our exposed property as a string.

+**returnType** - the return type of our property.

+**declaringType** - the type declaring this BindableProperty.

+**defaultBindingMode** - the binding mode our property should have.

+**propertyChanged** - the specified callback method to be fired after the property has changed.
+This will receive 3 parameters: *bindable* (the current control class), *oldValue* (the old value of the property), and *newValue* (the newest value of the property)

+## Adding the callback method

+   private static void TitleTextPropertyChanged(BindableObject bindable, object oldValue, object newValue)
+        {
+            var control = (MyCustomControl)bindable;
+            control.title.Text = newValue.ToString();
+        }

   <img src="{{site.baseurl}}/MAS-1.png"/>